Supercaly/ntfy2telegram/README.md

 ## TODO

 - [ ] Listen for multiple topics at the same time.
+- [ ] Report the topic along with the message (useful when there are more topics sent to the same bot).
 - [ ] Handle message priority with an icon like NTFY app.
 - [ ] Handle message attachments.
 - [ ] Handle message actions.